 FINANCIAL IMPLICATIONS: A start-up fee of approximately \$14,000 that may be covered by the NS Department of Energy.
 The Town must provide the up-front capital to finance the program.

-COMMUNITY ENGAGEMENT: Public notice of the proposed bylaw is necessary prior to giving the bylaw second reading.
+COMMUNITY ENGAGEMENT: Public notice of second reading of the proposed bylaw through the Amherst Newspaper.

 ENVIRONMENTAL IMPLICATIONS: Increased efficiency and adoption of renewable energy reduces GHG emissions.